top of page

 Now we can generate a new Java project that uses maven by running:

 Keep the defaults suggested by the tool and you will obtain a maven Java project running with minimum Java 11.
-In order for the project to use the OCI provider for Pulumi, add also the dependency:
+For the project to use the OCI provider for Pulumi, add also the dependency:

 <dependency>